-After all, unlike bees, humans can thrive just fine without honey in their diets.
-It makes sense, therefore, to let the pollinating superstars keep the goodies they make.
+After all, unlike bees, humans can thrive just fine without honey in our diet.
+It makes sense, therefore, to let these pollinating superstars keep the goodies they make.

 The more we humans boycott the honey industry, the better life will be for the bees.
 In turn, this means a brighter future for the planet and for us.